 With a wide range of activities, including jet-skiing, beach volleyball and an outdoor fitness centre, this beach is a must for those who like a more active beach day and those seeking a moment of calm from the hustle and bustle of Yas Island’s other attractions!

-Yas Beach offers a large pool and a smaller splash area, as well as a pristinely clean sandy beach.
-Sun loungers and umbrellas are available and private cabanas and chalets for an additional fee.
+Yas Beach offers a large pool, a smaller splash area, and a pristinely clean sandy beach.
+Sun loungers and umbrellas are available, and private cabanas and chalets for an additional fee.

-There are several dining options, as well as bars serving alcohol, making Yas Beach the perfect place to relax and unwind.
+There are several dining options and bars serving alcohol, making Yas Beach the perfect place to relax and unwind.
 The proximity to the mangroves and numerous small islands makes this a great spot for canoeing, kayaking, and taking in a bit of nature!

-Most Yas Island hotels offer complementary day passes for Yas Beach but if you’re not staying on Yas Island entry to the beach will set you back AED 60 on weekdays and AED 120 at weekends*.
-Children under 11 can enter the beach for free if they are accompanied by an adult.
+All Yas Island hotels offer complementary day passes for Yas Beach (get your voucher from your concierege), but if you’re not staying on Yas Island entry to the beach will set you back AED 60 on weekdays (Monday to Thursday) and AED 150 at weekends*.
+Children under 12 can enter the beach for free if they are accompanied by an adult.

 Yas Beach is open daily from 10:00 AM to 7:00 PM.